PaulHazelden/TheOtherPlace/README.md

   anything else, the current index is extensive and functional, but not pretty).

-That said, in the end, if the choice is between self publishing and not publishing at all, I'll go for the self-publishing option.
+That said, in the end, if the choice is between self publishing and not publishing at all, I'll go for the self-publishing option.If you would like to be added to this list, please complete this short form.
+Thanks!

 To state the (possibly) obvious - I'm not doing this to make money out of the book: the main aim of getting it published is to enable as many people as possible to